 All my children loved preschool and reception when it was pirate themed so I’ve pulled together all my pirate themed science activities and pirate sensory ideas into one place.
 Most of these were tested with my daughter’s YR class.
-They loved testing the little bags to see which kept pirate treasure driest and making treasure maps was very popular too.
+They loved testing the little bags to see which kept pirate treasure the driest and making treasure maps was very popular too.
 We even ended the term by making a huge cardboard pirate ship outside which we covered with different materials and sprayed with water to see which was the most waterproof.

 Pirate themed science activities